-The theatre arts curriculum is the systematic study of the history of the theatre, dramatic literature, production practices and design elements from the Greeks to contemporary times.
-The purpose is to present the following: a comprehensive view of the evolution of theatre to its present form; an extensive study of past and current theatre production, melding theory with practical applications; and preparation for future study and/or entry-level access to the contemporary theatrical profession.
+The UW-Parkside theatre arts curriculum is the systematic study of the all aspects of the theatrical arts, including history and criticism, dramatic literature, performance, directing, design, technical production, and arts administration.
+The purpose is to present a comprehensive view of the evolution of theatre to its present form, melding theory with practical applications and creative problem solving.
+We are dedicated to the preparation of our students for future graduate studies and/or entry-level access to the theatrical profession or related career field after graduation.